mathdugre/git-course/index.md

 > Alternatively, this course can be followed on Windows using
 > Git Bash.
 > All of the commands shown will work on Windows using Git Bash,
-> with the exception of the `nano` command.
+> with the exception of the `vim` command.
-> nano is a common text editor on Linux:
+> vim is a common text editor on Linux:
 > Windows users should use the `notepad` command instead, and set
 > notepad as the core editor when configuring Git.
 >